-Our hotel near the Place Saint Georges in Paris
+Our hotel near square Saint-Georges in Paris

 Originally intended for horses to drink, a central fountain, which was dried up in 1906 by the construction of the metro, was replaced in 1911 by a Monument to Gavarni, due to the sculptor Denys Puech, also including a fountain (reopened in 1995) and surmounted by a bust of the artist.
 On the base is a scene from the Paris Carnival, with three characters, including a stevedore in the middle.
 Paul Gavarni (1804-1866) specialized in the representation of these carnivalesque figures.
 It is the only Parisian monument directly evoking the Paris Carnival.